Funeral held for K-pop star Jonghyun

-A private funeral service is being held for Korean superstar Jonghyun, who took his own life last week aged 27.
+K-pop's biggest stars have led the procession for the funeral of singer Jonghyun who took his own life this week aged 27.

 Jonghyun, whose real name was Kim Jong-hyun, was the lead singer of one of the biggest K-pop groups, SHINee.

+His bandmates and others from the pop group Super Junior carried his coffin, dressed in all black.

-His death has sparked waves of grief among the global K-pop community - thousands of fans have paid tribute at the hospital where his body was held.
+His death has sparked waves of grief among fans with thousands visiting the hospital where his body was held.

 A note believed to have been sent by him to a friend spoke of his struggles with depression and fame.